nickrusso42518/stig/README.md

       `l3ps` and `l3pr`, a configuration with __either one__ of these
       directives will include this rule.
 The directive string is `!@#stig:stig_name`.
 See `configs/` for examples.

+## Testing
+A GNU Makefile is used for testing this codebase.
+There are currently two steps:
+  * `lint`: Runs YAML and Python linters, as well as a Python static code analyzer to check fo security flaws.
+  * `run`: Runs the STIG tool itself with a variety of input files at all available verbosities to test proper operation.
+The default input files should have no failures.
+If any failures do exist, this step fails.
+    Failures can be STIG rule failures or catastrophic unhandled exceptions.

 ## FAQ
 __Q__: Does this tool have the logic to traverse complex dependencies?\